terry-fox/toon-flattening/docs/HAMMER_SRS.md

 The system shall prevent flattened players from sprinting.

 #### FR-27: Block Interaction Prevention
-The system shall prevent flattened players from interacting with blocks (placing, breaking, using).
+The system shall prevent flattened players from interacting with the anvil that is flattening them from above.

 #### FR-28: Item Holding Permitted
 The system shall allow flattened players to hold items in their hand.